Tipplin/Visual-Galaxy-Framework/Tipplin.README.md

 #### This statement applies to all links and references set within the company's
 #### own website as well as to third-party entries in from
-#### Author Christian course set up guest books, discussion forums and mailing lists.
+#### Author Christian Kurs set up guest books, discussion forums and mailing lists.

 #### For illegal, incorrect or incomplete content and
 #### in particular for damage resulting from the use